Skip to main content

 curl -X POST https://api.neuraldraft.io/v1/content/hero.headline/translate \

--H "Authorization: Bearer $NEURAL_DRAFT_API_KEY" \
+-H "Authorization: Bearer $NEURALDRAFT_API_KEY" \

 -H "Content-Type: application/json" \